 Obtaining financing from banks is one of the most common ways a company can extend its cash and expand its business.
-Building a relationship with a bank also benefits businesses because banks do not just extend the company’s lifeline, but they also serve as unpaid financial advisors whose advice may become most valuable when your business face tough times.
-It is not unusual for businesses to go through difficult times and be unable to meet all obligations, including bank loans.
-It is thus a sad realisation that while you have been working hard for your business to succeed, you have been backsliding in your debt payments.
+Banks extend the company’s lifeline.
+Not only that, banks also serve as unpaid financial advisors whose advice may become most valuable during tough times.
+It is not unusual for businesses to be unable to meet all obligations, including bank loans.
+It is thus a sad realisation that while you have been working hard for your business to succeed, you are backsliding in your debt payments.

 How to avoid bank loan defaults

 Before lending you the money, the bank assesses your business.
 They take into consideration your growth, future profitability, existing assets, and existing liabilities.
 One of the ways to avoid a bank loan default is to create a viable business plan, one that ideally includes profit and loss budget and cash flow forecast.
 You usually submit this plan to the bank at the time you are applying for a loan.
 Banks assume risks but only to the extent that the risk is something they can cushion.

 There are many types of loans offered by banks, including secured and unsecured loans.
 Young businesses often have a hard time qualifying for loans.
 So banks require them to provide a form of security, usually a real property, like a building or land.
 Defaulting on a bank loan then does not just halt the flow of additional cash to your business.
 This may also result in you losing a precious property.
 It is thus best to start applying for a smaller loan and build your credit history from there.